-Sonos is not one for racing new products out for the sake of it.
-Its Playbar, for example, has ruled the roost for seven years, being its only full-fledged soundbar in that time.
+(Pocket-lint) - Sonos is not one for racing new products out for the sake of it.
+Its Playbar, for example, ruled the roost for seven years, being its only full-fledged soundbar in that time.

-The Sonos Beam arrived in the meantime, but is more meant for smaller TVs and rooms, giving you a better alternative than the speakers on your flatscreen rather than cinematic experience.
-So, a replacement to the Playbar is long overdue.
+The Sonos Beam arrived in the meantime, but was more meant for smaller TVs and rooms, giving you a better alternative than the speakers on your flatscreen rather than cinematic experience.
+So, a replacement to the Playbar was long overdue.

-That's where the Sonos Arc comes in.
-But it doesn't just replace the Playbar, it brings so many new bells and whistles to the party that it is an altogether different beast.
+That's where the Sonos Arc came in.
+But it didn't just replace the Playbar, it brought so many new bells and whistles to the party that it is an altogether different beast.
 One with Dolby Atmos – a first for the company – to deliver a virtual surround-sound experience from the single 'bar.

 - Dimensions: 87 x 1141.7 x 115.7mm / Weight: 6.25kg